yoctoproject/poky/documentation/ref-manual/system-requirements.rst

    following::

       $ source /path/to/poky/buildtools/environment-setup-x86_64-pokysdk-linux

-   Of course, you need to supply your installation directory and be sure to use the right file (i.e. i586 or x86_64).

    After you have sourced the setup script, the tools are added to ``PATH`` and any other environment variables required to run the